Loading...

 Natural Gas

-Gas production is approximately 1,400 million standard cubic feet per day (MMscfd), representing roughly 20% of Malaysia\u2019s total gas output.
+The last official state-level figure put gas production at ~884 million standard cubic feet per day (MMscfd), about 13% of Malaysia’s total (Energy Commission, 2017).
 Gas is associated with oil fields and also produced from dedicated gas fields.
-Much of Sabah\u2019s gas is piped or shipped for: (1) liquefaction into LNG for export; (2) supply to industrial clients (fertiliser, petrochemicals, power generation); (3) domestic use (power stations, refineries).
+Much of Sabah’s gas is piped or shipped for: (1) liquefaction into LNG for export; (2) supply to industrial clients (fertiliser, petrochemicals, power generation); (3) domestic use (power stations, refineries).
 Gas prices are typically lower than oil prices on an energy-equivalent basis, so gas contributes less revenue despite similar volumes.

 LNG (Liquefied Natural Gas)

 Sabah has two floating LNG vessels producing ~2.6 million tonnes per annum combined.
-PFLNG 1 (Malaysia LNG) was the world\u2019s first offshore floating LNG facility (commissioned 2017).
+PFLNG 1 (Malaysia LNG) was the world’s first offshore floating LNG facility (commissioned 2017).
 PFLNG 3 (under construction in Sipitang, expected 2H 2027) will add 2.0 million tonnes/year capacity.
 LNG is exported primarily to East Asia (Japan, South Korea, Taiwan, China).

 Upstream Operators in Sabah (by estimated contribution)